HaskellEmbedded/HaskellEmbedded.github.io/pages/links.md

 # Compiling for FPGA/ASIC
 - From Christiaan Baaij is [CλaSH: CAES Language for Synchronous Hardware][CλaSH] ([GitHub][clash-github], [hackage][clash-hackage] and its associated [tutorial][clash-tutorial].
 CλaSH is a "functional hardware description language that borrows both its syntax and semantics from the functional programming language Haskell."
     - Note in the "CλaSH vs Lava" section in the tutorial that CλaSH is not an EDSL like the Lava family, but rather, it uses a static analysis approach.
-    - arjanb pointed us to [CλaSH FPGA Starter](https://christiaanb.github.io/posts/clash-fpga-starter/), a quick tutorial for the [Terasic DE0-Nano](https://www.terasic.com.tw/cgi-bin/page/archive.pl?Language=English&CategoryNo=139&No=593).
+    - arjanb pointed us to [CλaSH FPGA Starter](https://christiaanb.github.io/posts/clash-fpga-starter/), a quick tutorial for the [Terasic DE0-Nano](https://www.terasic.com.tw/cgi-bin/page/archive.pl?Language=English&CategoryNo=139&No=593). ([Alternate link](https://christiaanb.github.io/posts/clash-fpga-starter/))
     - [QBayLogic][], a company which Christiaan co-founded, provides consulting for CλaSH.
 - [The Reduceron][reduceron-original] is some very interesting work with an FPGA softcore for running lazy functional programs.
     - It was forked/revived as a [newer project][practical-reduceron] ([GitHub][reduceron-github]).